mercari/gaurun/SPEC.md

 }
 ```

-A request-body must has a `notifications` array.
+The request-body must has the `notifications` array.
 There is the parameter table for each notification below.

 |name             |type        |description                              |required|note            |
 |-----------------|------------|-----------------------------------------|--------|----------------|